It’s good to talk…

 You get to choose

 Financial coaching is very different from regulated financial advice.

 Which is best?
 As ever, it’s contextual.
-It depends on who and where you are and what you want.
-The good news is that you get to choose.
+It depends on you, on what you want and where you are in your journey.

 The Escape Manual is explained * here *